jrfnl/clearPHP/rules/no-unchecked-resources.md

 ```

-Error situations usually returns a boolean, that makes it easy to check it with the function `is_resource`, or simply as a boolean check with `===`.
+Error situations usually return a boolean, that makes it easy to check for this with the function `is_resource`, or simply as a boolean check with `===`.

-It is recommended to always check values that are return by those resource-creating functions.
+It is recommended to always check values that are return by resource-creating functions.

 ## Rule Details

-Resource creating functions are listed in ["Resources types"](http://php.net/manual/en/resource.php).
-There are over 130 of them, excluding exotic PHP-extensions.
-The most usual are below :
+Resource creating functions are listed in [Resource types].
+There are over 130 of them, excluding some from exotic PHP-extensions.
+The most common ones are listed below:

 * `dir()`
 * `fopen()`